vaddina/cnn-text-classification-tf/README.md

 # ToDo:

 * [Improve](data_helpers.py) input handling.
-  * Handles (reasonably) large input size (tested till `2 Million` examples) well but first loads them into memory to transform and store them (numerically) in HDFS.
+  * Handles (reasonably) large input size (tested till `2 Million` examples) well but first loads them into memory to transform and store them (numerically) in HDF5.
 Better not to do that.
 * Testing the trained Tensorflow model assumes *cleaned (preprocessed)* input for testing.
   * Do the cleaning before feeding it to the model for classification